Kate Tempest writes poem “Brown Eyed Man” for Frank Ocean’s magazine

 Boys Don’t Cry includes a poem by English writer Kate Tempest that highlights the deaths and persecution of ‘brown-eyed men’ by police and others.

-In his new magazine, Boys Don’t Cry, Frank Ocean shared a verse and photographic series titled “Jumbo” that features his friend Ysham Jackson modeling outfits styled by fashion director Rita Zebdi.
-The series includes an image used on one of three magazine covers.
+In Boys Don’t Cry, Frank Ocean shared a verse and photographic series titled “Jumbo” that features his friend Ysham Jackson modeling outfits styled by fashion director Rita Zebdi.
+Notably, the piece includes an image that appears on one of three magazine covers.

-“Tricolor” uses transportation as a metaphor for Tyler’s success and ambition.
-The two-page spread in Boys Don’t Cry magazine also features pictures of him and his cream colored BMW M3 E30.
+Tyler uses transportation as a metaphor for success and ambition in his new text for Boys Don’t Cry magazine.
+The two-page spread also features pictures of him and his cream-colored BMW M3 E30.

 Boys Don’t Cry magazine includes a poem by Kanye titled “The McDonald’s Man,” which details french fries, cheeseburgers, and other items on the menu conspiring against each other.
 The piece features photos by Nabil Elderkin that capture West driving his Lamborghini up to a franchise location in Calabasas and speaking his verses onto the drive-thru’s order screen.

 In Boys Don’t Cry magazine, Frank Ocean included a photoshoot with friends camping outside Munich, Germany.
-The series includes an image of his friend smoking in a car, which he used on one of the three digital album covers for Blonde.
+Notably, the series features an image of his friend smoking in a car that appears on one of the three digital album covers for Blonde.
 The piece also samples a text by American neo-conceptual artist Jenny Holzer titled Truisms.

 The video, directed by Tyrone Lebon, features a wide variety of interesting scenes and cast members.
 Most notable are Trina and A$AP Rocky, with tributes to A$AP Yams, Pimp C, and Trayvon Martin.